 I’m celebrating National Cookbook Month with some of my past writing on cookbooks as texts, technical guides, objects, ephemera, historical evidence, collector’s items, keepsakes, family heirlooms, art, and symbols.

-My research explores the connections between food, the body, health, and identities in contemporary U.S. media and popular culture.
-I’m Assistant Professor of Media Studies at The University of Tulsa, and my current book project is Diners, Dudes and Diets: Gender and Power in U.S. Food Culture and Media with UNC Press.
-I am also co-editing You Are What You Post: Food and Instagram.
+My interdisciplinary research explores food, the body, health, and identities in contemporary U.S. media and popular culture.
+I’m Assistant Professor of Media Studies at The University of Tulsa, and my book Diners, Dudes & Diets: How Gender & Power Collide in Food Media & Culture will be published in 2020 with UNC Press.
+I am also co-editing Food & Instagram: Identity, Influence & Resistance.